Defense Chief Esper Wraps Up Asia Trip As Alliance Comes Under Pressure

 South Korea has agreed to pay substantially more money to the United States in order to defend itself from North Korea.
 Over the past many decades, the U.S. has been paid very little by South Korea, but last year, at the request of President Trump, South Korea paid $990,000,000..— Donald J. Trump (@realDonaldTrump) August 7, 2019

 Another rift within the alliance stems from the Trump administration's quest to get Seoul to shoulder more of the financial burden of basing U.S. troops in South Korea.
-President Trump tweeted ahead of Esper's visit that Seoul had agreed to pay more, and negotiations had begun.
+President Trump tweeted ahead of Esper's visit that Seoul had agreed to pay more and negotiations had begun.
 The South Korean government said the talks had in fact not yet started.
 It is not clear whether Esper raised the issue with his hosts.

 Russia and China also appear to be probing the alliance for potential weak spots.
-Their joint overflight late last month of islands claimed by both South Korea and Japan was unprecedented, and prompted South Korea to fire warning shots at a Russian military plane.
+Their joint overflight late last month of islands claimed by both South Korea and Japan was unprecedented and prompted South Korea to fire warning shots at a Russian military plane.

 Notably absent in Seoul was discussion of the issue of a U.S. deployment of land-based, intermediate-range missiles to Asia, which has sparked debate across the region.